The Lake Partner Program is a great example of community water monitoring, bringing together volunteers with a shared interest for lake preservation.

 FOCA has partnered since 1996 in the Lake Partner Program (LPP).
-The LPP is a province-wide, volunteer-based, water-quality monitoring program – the largest of its kind in Canada!
+The LPP is a province-wide, volunteer-based, water-quality monitoring program – the largest of its kind in Canada.
 Each year, hundreds of volunteers collect total water samples and make monthly water clarity observations on their lakes.
+The samples are analyzed by scientists in the Ontario Ministry of the Environment, Conservation and Parks.
+The long-term dataset informs scientists, government, and community groups across the province.

 Find out if sampling is happening at YOUR waterbody.
 If not, we hope you will consider becoming the newest Lake Partner Program volunteer!

-Data collected up to 2019 can be reviewed on the interactive map maintained by MECP by clicking the image at the side.
-We understand from our Ministry partners that an effort is underway to update the data available in map format; stay tuned for updates.
+Data collected up to 2022 can be reviewed on the interactive map maintained by MECP by clicking the image at the side, or use links above for access to data up to 2024.
+We understand from our Ministry partners that an effort is underway to update the map; stay tuned for updates.

 No recent results for your inland Ontario lake?